 The problem faced by most new businesses is inefficiency and not having a clear knowledge of what the business is all about, this can sometimes lead to reckless decisions.
 Solution to this is proper education and training, you can either train yourself or hire those who have expertise in the fields where you are lacking.

 7. Not Getting Adequate Funding

-This is the single most common reason why startup businesses fail, every business needs cashflow and when that much-needed cash has dried up before the business starts making money, the business prospects doesn’t look good, you need extra cash to cushion the effects any unplanned contingencies that might crop up during your journey to success.
+This is the single most common reason why startup businesses fail, every business needs cash flow and when that much-needed cash has dried up before the business starts making money, the business prospects don’t look good.
+You need extra cash to cushion the effects any unplanned contingencies that might crop up during your journey to success.

 8. No Online Presence

-In this age and time, online presence is very essential for any business to succeed, you can hire a web designer or programmer to get you up and running.
-Social media presence is also essential, you can create free accounts on Facebook, Twitter, etc
+In this age and time, online presence is essential for any business to succeed; you can hire a web designer or programmer to get you up and running.
+Social media presence is also essential; you can create free accounts on Facebook, Twitter, etc.